halannhile/topic-modeling-app/README.md

 # EasyTopics

 A web app to detect, analyze and visualize topics from your documents using BERTopic.

+Developers: Chris Tam, Ian Bulovic, Nhi Le (Brandeis University)

 [**Link to app**](https://easytopics.streamlit.app/)